ovh/docs/pages/platform/ai-training/37_TUTO_flask_yolov5/guide.en-us.md

 > [!warning]
 >
-> The shared registry of AI Training should only be use for testing purpose.
+> The shared registry of AI Training should only be used for testing purpose.
 Please consider attaching your own docker registry.
 More information about this can be found [here](../add-private-registry).

 Find the adress of your shared registry by launching this command: